Efficient generation of projective modules: a motivic view: Motivic obstruction theory and efficient generation

 \subsection{The first nontrivial obstruction for rank at least $2$ and conditions for $r+d-1$ generation}

 Our goal is to study rank $r$ projective modules on smooth affine varieties of $\A^1$-cohomological dimension at most a given $d$, but we begin with a more general result.

 \begin{proposition} Let $X=\spec R$ be a smooth affine variety over a perfect field.
-Let $M$ be a projective module of rank $r \geq 2$.
+Let $M$ be a projective $R$-module of rank $r \geq 2$.
 Suppose that $M$ can be generated by $n+1$ elements where $n\geq r+2$.
 Let $Q$ be a rank $n-r+1$ module such that $M \oplus Q \cong R^{n+1}$. \begin{itemize} \item If $n-r$ is odd, the $o_{n-r,n,r}(M)$ vanishes if and only if $s_{n-r+1}(M)$ vanishes, where the latter denotes the top Segre class of $M$ as in \Cref{def:seg}. \item If $n-r$ is even, $o_{n-r,n,r}(M)$ vanishes if and only if $e_{n-r+1}(Q)$ vanishes, where the latter denotes the Euler class of $Q$ as in \Cref{def:euler}.
 In particular, vanishing of $e_{n-r+1}(Q)$ is independent of the choice of $Q$. \end{itemize} \end{proposition} \begin{proof} Consider \Cref{diag:big_diagram}:

 where $\operatorname{pr}_1$ is projection onto the first factor and $h$ represents the surjection $M \oplus Q \to M$ from a free module of rank $n+1$ onto $M$.
-Our goal is to understand the potentially nontrivial obstruction to the existence of a dashed arrow, which is the obstruction to lifting to the $(n-r+1)$-st stage of the Moore--Postnikov tower.
+Our goal is to understand the first potentially nontrivial obstruction to the existence of a dashed arrow, which is the obstruction to lifting to the $(n-r)$-th stage of the Moore--Postnikov tower.

-We now relate the first obstructions in th Moore--Postnikov towers for the morphisms First, note that $\operatorname{pr}_1$ induces an isomorphism on $\pia_{i}$ for $i<n-1$ and therefore for $i<n-r+1$ since $r\geq 2$.
+We now relate the first obstructions in the Moore--Postnikov towers for the morphisms First, note that $\operatorname{pr}_1$ induces an isomorphism on $\pia_{i}$ for $i<n-1$ and therefore for $i<n-r+1$ since $r\geq 2$.
 Given $h\: X \to \Gr{r}{n+1}$, \Cref{diag:big_diagram3} shows that the first potentially nontrivial obstruction in the lifting problem

 is identified with that for